Neepsend: 20th century

 The 20th century brought the opening of the Neepsend Power Station, erected on the site of the Old Parkwood brick works in 1902.
 It was ideally situated on the banks of the Don where water could be used for condensing purposes and close to the railway station which supplied coal.
 The power station was expanded on several occasions, a cooling tower was added in 1937 and a second in 1947.
 It became obsolete and was decommissioned in 1976 when the CEGBs newer stations on the River Trent started to feed the national grid.
-The vertical boiler tank engine, Neepsend, which spent its entire life working at the power station is preserved at the Great Central Railway, where it is awaiting restoration into working order.
+The vertical boiler tank engine Neepsend, which spent its entire life working at the power station, is preserved at the Great Central Railway, where it is awaiting restoration into working order.
 In 1905 the electric Sheffield Tramway route between the city centre and Owlerton opened and passed through Neepsend, going along Neepsend Lane.

 The last remnants of the Old Park Wood were felled during the General Strike of 1926 for firewood.
 The Parkwood Ganister and Coal Mine operated between 1938 and 1963, the coal being sold to the power station and the ganister to make fire bricks.
-Neepsend suffered damage from air raids in 1940 during World War II; the gas works was severely damaged as three million cubic feet of gas stored in four gas holders was ignited.
+Neepsend suffered damage from air raids in 1940 during the Second World War; the gas works was severely damaged as three million cubic feet of gas stored in four gas holders was ignited.
 Neepsend Lane was badly damaged by bombing and the main gas main hit; nine cottages were destroyed by a large bomb in Parkwood Road.

-Present day

-Neepsend was designated as an area for industry after World War II by Sheffield City Council, and its resident population was greatly reduced.
-This resulted in Boyland Street School closing in 1946 and Neepsend Hillfoot School closing in 1975.
 The gas works reopened in 1943 after the bombing, but today gas is no longer produced at the works although the largest of the holders is still standing and is used to store North Sea gas.

+Post war

+After the Second World War the resident population was greatly reduced, resulting in Boyland Street School closing in 1946 and Neepsend Hillfoot School closing in 1975.

 In 1978 the Parkwood Springs estate was bulldozed and then landscaped, in 1988 the Sheffield Ski Village was opened on the site.
 The village included eight ski runs, ski lodge, retail shops and restaurants.
 The Ski Village closed on 29 April 2012 when the main building was destroyed by a fire.
-On 28 November 2017 it was announced that developers wanted to rebuild on the site, and redevelop a £22.5 million extreme sports centre.
-Yellow Arch Studios, a music recording studio is situated on Burton Road in Neepsend, well known artists such as the Arctic Monkeys, Richard Hawley and Jarvis Cocker have all used the facilities at the studios, with Hawley and Cocker both recording albums there.
+On 28 November 2017 it was announced that developers wanted to rebuild on the site, and redevelop a £22.5 million sports centre.